oigbokwe73/Cloud_Expertise_Solutions/README.md

     - **Cost Management Training**: Provide training for IT and finance teams on using Azure Cost Management tools and best practices for cost optimization.
     - **User Awareness**: Raise awareness among users and developers about the impact of their actions on cloud costs and encourage cost-conscious behavior.

-Absolutely!
-Here's an expanded view of the "Monitoring and Management" phase for a Drive to Azure Cloud solution:

 ### Monitoring and Management